psyguy/oldpsyguy.github.io/_posts/2019-04-03-fraternizing-with-r-and-breaking-the-ice.md

 R is fabulous.
 It is superior to other languages in countless ways when it comes to statistical analyses.
 Most importantly, it has a very active community and a ton of useful packages which satisfy most of your needs.
 You can perform advanced statistical modelings and analyses that required special, costly software; you can easily do advanced latent trait modelings (IRT, EFA, CFA, and SEM).
 I am not going to give more details here.

 With R (and its siblings, Rmarkdown and Shiny) you can do things so easily that are hard to imagine elsewhere.
 You can make excellent LaTeX or HTML reproducible (APA) papers, technical reports, books, and blogs with [Rmarkdown](https://bookdown.org/yihui/rmarkdown/), [bookdown](https://bookdown.org/yihui/bookdown/), and [blogdown](https://bookdown.org/yihui/blogdown/).
 You can create interactive apps with [Shiny](https://shiny.rstudio.com/gallery/) to [collect experiment data](https://psyr.org/shiny.html), make tutorials, and make powerful [BI dashboards](https://rviews.rstudio.com/2017/09/20/dashboards-with-r-and-databases/), and deploy them to [RStudio Shiny Server](https://www.shinyapps.io) or your own server.
 You can build [interactive maps](http://rmaps.github.io/) and produce [magnificent visualizations](https://www.r-graph-gallery.com/).
+You can do machine learning in R ([this](https://lgatto.github.io/IntroMachineLearningWithR/) and [this](https://www.datacamp.com/community/tutorials/machine-learning-in-r) for a start) and you can, like [Andrew Piper](https://twitter.com/_akpiper) and others, use R in [digital humanities](https://humanitiesdata.org/).

 ## _But I’m too old for this :(_